Neethu-Reddy/Differential-Amplifier/README.md

 ![image](https://github.com/user-attachments/assets/bd3603d0-497a-48cd-ad19-b8d21a9cf21c)

-Here in dc analysis we got the Vout as expected and Id1 and Id2 we got the same.
+Here in dc analysis we got the Vout as expected and Id1 and Id2 we got the same for the Width value 19.3um and Length value 180nm.

-# Transient analysis:
+## Transient analysis:
 **Procedure**: To perform transient analysis we have to select the transient analysis in the edit simulation and give the stop time as 5ms and run the simulation.

 ![image](https://github.com/user-attachments/assets/62374293-9027-430f-a04b-873ba4105f77)